wordofwarning/wordofwarning.org/warnings/index.md

 <small>Reflects most recent information received · Updated 15 Oct 2021</small>
 <hr>
 ##### [Fri 15 Oct.
 STUN Studio at Z-arts | *Oreo* by Tania Camara](/current/2021/oreo)
-Age Advisory: 16+ (parental/guardian discretion).<br>Content Warning: includes an archive recording of a speech by Diane Abbott where she uses a term that may offend (the N-word).
+Age Advisory: 16+ (parental/guardian discretion).<br>Content Warnings: includes an archive recording of a speech by Diane Abbott MP where she uses a term that may offend (the N-word).

 ##### [Fri 22 Oct.
 Holden Gallery | *Concord* by Dani Abulhawa](/current/2021/abulhawa)
 Age Advisory: parental/guardian discretion.<br>Content Warnings: references to periods of conflict in Israel/Palestine and the current situation that may evoke upsetting memories in some audience members.